 All nonprofits should be able to accept donations by credit card.
 Donors expect it and will be more likely to donate when you offer this service.

 Many people, especially younger ones, write very few checks any more.
 Plus, cashless payments of all kinds have become more accepted.

-Nevertheless, credit card processors impose a dizzying array of fees that are difficult to understand, and that might not be appropriate for a nonprofit.
-Here are the terms and fees you will usually encounter.
+Nevertheless, credit card processors impose a dizzying array of fees that are difficult to understand.
+Here is a primer on the terms and fees you will usually encounter.

 Merchant Account Fees

 Anyone who processes transactions with a credit card is labeled a merchant by the credit card processing companies, so your processing account will be called a Merchant Account.
 Merchant accounts are financial accounts through which payments are made.
 The financial institutions that issue merchant accounts are taking some financial risk if the cardholder disputes a transaction, so applying for a merchant account almost always involves providing the financial information that is necessary for a credit review.

 One Time Fees

 There are frequently fees charged for getting established with a merchant account.
 They may be called Application Fees, Setup Fees, or Gateway Setup Fees, but they all represent the cost to get started with your merchant account.
 You may also need to pay for the software or equipment required to process your transactions.
 This fee might be an ongoing monthly fee if you sign up for a web-hosted solution, or if the equipment is leased.